Islamophobia in Italy: Negative

 The Lega Nord, which is a right-wing political party in Italy, has increasingly been linked to anti-Islamic discourse since 2001, introducing multiple "federal reforms and immigration law and order."
 Multiple significant Lega representatives have been involved in a number of infamous incidents which prompted protests by the Italian public.
 In 2016, a controversial legislative issue occurred with the adoption of a regional law that regulated the construction of new placed of worship, including mosques.
 This is a clear breach of the fundamental right of religious freedom which is enshrined in the Italian constitution, and was dubbed the "Anti-Mosque Law."
 Furthermore the respinimenti measure taken by the Lega Nord government rejected multiple boats of immigrants mainly from North-Africa.
-Furthermore, the ban of burkinis on some beaches in France was discussed by many leaders in Italy as a regulation that should be introduced.
+In 2016, some leaders in Italy briefly discussed copying the French ban on burkinis at some beaches in France, but ultimately decided not to implement that ban.
+At least one Italian locality's Lega mayor attempted to ban Muslim prayers and burkinis at the beach in 2024, leading to tensions in the city.

-An Italian political scientist known as Giovanni Santori, wrote in his book that Muslim immigrants are an “invasive” presence who will bring “disorder and desegregation”.
-His writing had an impact on many people in Italy who seem to agree with is statements that Islamophobia stems from a "cultural-religious" refusal.
+An Italian political scientist known as Giovanni Santori, wrote in his book that Muslim immigrants are an "invasive" presence who will bring "disorder and desegregation".
+His writing had an impact on many people in Italy who seem to agree with his statements that Islamophobia stems from a "cultural-religious" refusal.

-On September 28, 2001, a week after the September 11 attacks, the Corriere della Sera, an Italian newspaper, published an article titled "Rage and Pride."
+On 28 September 2001, a week after the 11 September attacks, the Corriere della Sera, an Italian newspaper, published an article titled "Rage and Pride."
 In this article, the author accuses the West of being "too soft" on Islam and Muslim immigrants.

 Positive

 There have been multiple initiatives undertaken by the Italian government and other institutions in an attempt to render the anti-Islamic sentiments that are present in society.
-This includes suggestions presented by government representatives to introduce practices and measures that support and promote equality amongst the population and a reduction in prejudicial attitudes towards the Muslim population.
+This includes suggestions presented by government representatives to introduce practices and measures that support and promote equality among the population and a reduction in prejudicial attitudes towards the Muslim population.

 Measures taken to suppress the spread of Islamophobia through the media in particular in social media platforms are shown through the work of the UNARs Media and Social Network Observatory on hate speech.

 A new project has been undertaken to combat Islamophobia called "Stop Islamophobia."
-This project is taking place from November 2018-October 2020 and is working to address the root causes of Islamophobia within in Italy and Europe.
+This project is taking place from November 2018 – October 2020 and is working to address the root causes of Islamophobia in Italy and Europe.